 The Cold War Museum – Bunker 42 Moscow

 For adventurous visitors, especially thrill-seekers Moscow has a really unique museum – the Secret Soviet Bunker 42, also known as the Cold War Museum Moscow.
-You can book the Bunker 42 Tour that is available at our NEW site!

 A nondescript neoclassical building on a quiet street in the centre of the city looks very ordinary.
 This building was just a shell and served as an entry to the 7000 sq-meter space – one of the main secret objects of the USSR.
 The underground complex was built here in the 1950s in connection with an early threat of nuclear war.
 It is a museum now.